orbitalchicken/Roadmap/README.md

 				echo “cryptswap$i UUID=$uuid /dev/urandom swap,offset=8,cipher=aes-cbc-essiv:sha256″ >> /etc/crypttab
 			without “offset=8″, a freshly installed Linuxmint finds the cryptswap and then destroys its UUID.
 On reboot, the UUID is gone and the swap partition cannot be found anymore.
 The offset should fix that problem.
-		ubiquity: select fastest repositories based on location
+		ubiquity: select fastest repositories based on location check if libgtkmm-2.4-1c2a should be installed (reported missing in Cinnamon 17.1 32-bit).
+Missing lib creates problems for VMware Player (missing menus) and changing Themes.

 	apps:
 		vlc: upgrade to 2.2.
 It supports HEVC/h265 (same quality at half the file size).
 PPA available at ppa:mc3man/trusty-media